 Viçent: What are you talking about?
 That was just a ridiculous juxtaposition of Fallas and the Holy Week celebrations.
 I ask you!
 Falleras and Nazerenes all mixed together.
 Having said that Tom Cruise’s warped vision may well just come true.
-Holy week starts a few weeks after Fallas finishes so you may well see some Falleras quick-changing into Mary of Magdelenes and Falleros in their Easter Klu Klux Clan get up.
+Holy week normally starts a few weeks after Fallas finishes (with the exception of Fallas 2021) so you may well see some Falleras quick-changing into Mary of Magdelenes and Falleros in their Easter Ku Klux Clan get up in 2022.

 B: Is it true that in Fallas people eat a breakfast of dough balls, deep-fried in week old fat and covered in sugar?

 V: Buñuelos are a true delicacy and very typical during this wonderful festival period.

 B: Well, they don’t sound all that healthy to me.

 V: Perhaps not, but they are probably healthier than that dodgy vodka you’ll be drinking out of a paper cup at the verbenas every night.

 V: They are street parties with open-air bars, and many Fallas put up a stage and hire an “orquesta” for entertainment.

 B: Orchestra.
 Oh, I like a bit of nice soothing classical music.

 V: No. It’s not that type of orchestra.
 Think of a “Latin pop” style Juanes or Shakira type performer singing cover versions of Spanish pop songs (sings) “¡Tengo la camisa negra, na na na!”